shinyquagsire23/monado/doc/ipc.md

 ### Synchronization

-Synchronization of new client connections is a special challenge on the Android platform, since new clients arrive via calls into JVM code while the mainloop is native code.
+Synchronization of new client connections is a special challenge on the Android platform, since new clients arrive using calls into JVM code while the mainloop is C/C++ code.
 Unlike Linux, we cannot simply use epoll to check if there are new connections to our locating socket.

 We have the following design goals/constraints: